coreos/docs/enterprise-registry/github-auth/index.md

 FEATURE_GITHUB_LOGIN: true
 ```

-## Restart
+## Restart Enterprise Registry

-Restart the CoreOS Enterprise Registry image and the `Login with GitHub` button should be present.
+Finally, restart the CoreOS Enterprise Registry image and the `Login with GitHub` button should be present.